-“You should be grateful to just have a job in this economy.”
+- “You should be grateful to even have one client in this economy.”

-“This isn’t the time to raise your prices or move to a bigger house.
-Just be happy with what you have.”
+- “This isn’t the time to raise your prices.
+Just be happy with what you’re making now.”

-“I can’t believe you’re thinking of buying another pair of Gianvito Rossi heels.
-We’re in the middle of a pandemic!”
+- “I can’t believe you’re thinking of buying another pair of Gianvito Rossi heels.
+We’re in the middle of a recession!”